valerieliang/rover_autonomous_navigation/ZED_SLAM_DOCS.md

 Try lowering `--ema-alpha` (e.g. `0.5`) for smoother velocity, and raise `--speed-window` for a longer rolling average.
 On challenging environments, `DEPTH_MODE.ULTRA` (already the default) gives the best pose accuracy.

 ### High CPU on Jetson
 Use `--no-plot` to skip matplotlib entirely.
 Use `--no-display` if a monitor is not available.
-Lower `--verbose-interval` to reduce print I/O, or raise it to reduce it.
+Raise `--verbose-interval` to reduce print I/O (fewer rows printed per second).

 ---